Cool Cat (Looney Tunes): Biography

 However, most of Cool Cat's cartoons dealt with his encounters with Colonel Rimfire (also voiced by Storch), a fussy, British-accented big-game hunter armed with a blunderbuss.
 Rimfire essentially acted as the Elmer Fudd to Cool Cat's Bugs Bunny, but was used only by Lovy.
 Cool Cat bears the distinction of starring in the very last cartoon produced at the original Warner Bros.
 Cartoons studio prior to its shutdown: Injun Trouble in 1969.

 His cartoons can easily be distinguished from most of the other Looney Tunes cartoons, as they feature an updated Looney Tunes logo with stylized animation, a 1967 remix of "The Merry-Go-Round Broke Down" by William Lava, and featuring the then-current Warner Bros.-Seven Arts logo (a combination of a simple W and 7 inside a stylized shield outline).

-Cool Cat reappeared later in The Sylvester and Tweety Mysteries TV series, for which he was voiced by Joe Alaskey.
+Cool Cat reappeared later in The Sylvester & Tweety Mysteries TV series, for which he was voiced by Joe Alaskey.
 He made brief cameos in most, if not all of the episodes, appearing on posters in the background, walking by in street scenes, etc. His appearances aren't entirely overlooked by the cast, as Tweety once responded to Cool Cat's appearance in the episode “Good Bird Hunting” with "You realize we had to stick this guy in someplace."

-Cool Cat and Colonel Rimfire both appear in the 2000 direct-to-video movie Tweety's High-Flying Adventure which Colonel Rimfire had a major role which Granny makes a bet with him to see if Tweety is smarter than felines by touring the world and collecting 80 cats' pawprints in 80 days, while Cool Cat makes a cameo appearance where it is revealed that he was disguised as one of the members of the club Granny and Colonel Rimfire are members of.
+Cool Cat and Colonel Rimfire both appear in the 2000 direct-to-video movie Tweety's High-Flying Adventure.
+Granny makes a bet with Colonel Rimfire that Tweety is smarter than felines.
+As stipulated in the bet, Tweety will tour the world and collect 80 cats' paw prints in 80 days.
+Cool Cat makes a cameo appearance as a background member of Granny and Colonel Rimfire‘s Looney Club.
 Cool Cat was voiced by Jim Cummings and Colonel Rimfire was voiced by Joe Alaskey.

 He later appears in the Looney Tunes Cartoons short "Happy Birthday Bugs Bunny!" in the opening crowd shot.

-Cool Cat, Colonel Rimfire, and Spooky the Ghost are the only W-7 Arts characters to make any further appearances, beyond the classic era shorts, to date.
+Cool Cat, Colonel Rimfire, Merlin the Magic Mouse, and Spooky the Ghost are the only W-7 Arts characters to make any further appearances, beyond the classic era shorts, to date.

+Cool Cat appears in an episode of Tiny Toons Looniversity, voiced by Fred Tatasciore.